harshvardhaniimi/personal-website/content/notes/2022-01-24-notes-on-github/index.md

 Now, I will paste in the Terminal window the magic spell: `git reset HEAD~`.

+# Python

+Use `nbdime` for diffing and merging Jupyter notebooks.
+Github desktop app is soon going to use it as default diff-tool for Jupyter notebooks.[^1]

+[^1]: It annoys me that `.ipynb` is not plain text.
+Making it a plain text file would make it much easier to handle.
+Plus, we won't require an additional tool like JupyterLab/JupyterHub for viewing or editing.
+Why didn't they make it a plaintext file?
+I might be technically wrong on this one but one benefit might be plugins but they can easily be delivered as notebook extensions like in RStudio visual editor.

+If you have a better suggestion on how to handle Python notebooks in Github, I'm [all ears](mailto:hello@harsh17.in).

 ## Some additional resources

 -   <https://rfortherestofus.com/2021/02/how-to-use-git-github-with-r/>